QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 </div>

+### Blinks happen more often than they should

+You probably have _not_ noticed that you are blinking at strategic moments [<a href="https://www.frontiersin.org/articles/10.3389/fnsys.2023.1242654/pdf">5</a>].
+This behavior adjusts according to what you’re doing and your emotional state.
+For instance, when reading, you are more likely to blink at the end of a sentence or while turing a page.
+And perhaps counter-intuitevely, during conversations,  blink patterns don’t differ between sighted and congenitally blind people [<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC510520/pdf/brjopthal00688-0001.pdf">6</a>].

+---

 ## 🤔 What we don't know (yet) 🤔

 ### Is it _your_ head?

 Can we use blinks to identify people?
+Link a "blinkprint".

 Probably.
 The characteristics of blink propagation seem like a good starting point.

-### Why call a blink a pulsar?
+### Why refer to a blink a a "pulsar"?

-With their easy-to-detect shape and well-known characteristics, blinks could serve as a calibration tool.
-They are one of the few signals that seem stable across sessions.
+Blinks have a distinctive, easy-to-detect shape and consistent characteristics, making them a potential tool for calibration.
+They're one of the few signals in the EEG that remain stable across sessions.

 ### What happens when something new appears during a blink?

 I'm guessing the brain goes "Aaaaaaaaaah".
-But more importantly, is _when_ is it processed?
-We need to be sure we don't mistake it for another signal or task.
+But more importantly, _when_ does it process that new information?
+We need to understand this to avoid mistaking it for another signal or task.

 ### Are there differences between blind and sighted people?

 Still only talking about blinks.

 It would be reasonable to assume that the visual evoked potential after the eye reopens is not present for blind people.
-However, it could also be that the brain routinely checks the before versus after blink to ensure that a pesky lion did not suddenly appear from behind the bushes.
+However, the brain might be performing a "before-and-after" check with each blink, as if to make sure nothing unexpected — like a lurking predator — has appeared.
+If that’s the case, we might actually be detecting a "memory evoked potential," which could also occur in blind individuals.